 Pilot project Service proposed Countries involved directly Concerned TRACECA project Osh ILC Cargo Facilities, warehousing, Customs terminal and other logistics related investment Kyrgyzstan ILC project

-As a result of the first phase of MOS I and ILC implementation, for the above mentioned pilot project, a feasibility study was elaborated.
-Short summary of this project can be found here: LOGMOS pilot projects KYZ.doc
+As a result of the first phase of MOS I and ILC implementation, a feasibility study was elaborated for this pilot project.
+A short summary of this project can be found here.